rackerlabs/terraform-provider-spot/docs/index.md

 The Rackspace Spot Provider is a solution for creating and managing multiple cloudspaces, on Rackspace's robust infrastructure.

+Rackspace Spot delivers fully managed and pre-configured Kubernetes clusters, known as cloudspaces, providing a turnkey solution for deploying and running containerized applications.

 ## Authenticating with Rackspace Spot

 To use this provider, set an authentication token as an environment variable, obtainable via the Rackspace Spot dashboard, https://spot.rackspace.com.